Bengal1/Simple-CNN-Guide/README.md

 ## Convolutional Neural Network
 In this section we will briefly go through CNN properties and components. *CNN* is type of Feed-Forward Network which learns to perform tasks like classification, the CNN does it through feature (parameters) optimization. with a given input we will perform a *Forward-pass* (Forward propagation), calculation and storage of intermediate variables, in forward-pass each layer performs its actions according to its type and the relevant inner variables are stored. the loss will of the network will be calculated according to the criterion, chosen *Loss function*.
 Then we will perform [*Backpropagation*](https://en.wikipedia.org/wiki/Backpropagation), a process designed to correct the parameters of each layer, using [*Grdient Descent Algorithm*](https://en.wikipedia.org/wiki/Gradient_descent) in order to find the minimum (local) of the *Loss function*.

+The network in this guide is a 6 layers network contains: 2 convolution layers, 2 pooling layers and 2 fully-connected layers.
+The network also applies dropout and batch-normalization methods.
+For reference the network will be called "Simple CNN".

 ### Layers
 In *Convolutional Neural Network* there are several types of layers, we will discuss the types that are relevant to our SimpleCNN model.
 #### Fully-Connected Layer